StackItHQ/pes-Ambar2003/README.md

 5. Start ngrok (ngrok http 80)
 6. Test

 It failed at the fourth step!
-It wouldn't authorize the credentials and this approrach also failed!
+MySQL wouldn't authorize the credentials and this approrach also failed!